RoelofSetsFire/data-processing-1/30 Homework/100 D3 Line/10 Homework.md

 [queue.js]: https://github.com/mbostock/queue

 ## Part 2: Create line graph
-Before you get started, take a look at these D3 examples for a [simple line graph] and a [multiseries line graph].
+Before you get started, take a look at these D3 examples of a [simple line graph] and a [multiseries line graph].
 Note for the simple line graph, the
 JavaScript is < 60 lines with whitespace.
 You are supposed to create a plot from scratch, not just copy from the examples.